Soszust40/School/README.md

 **Last Updated:** October 8, 2021 |
 **Developer:** [Simon Oszust](https://github.com/Soszust40)

-Rock Paper Scissors, is the game created in Python.
-Play with one or two players.
-The CPU can learn and adapt to your choices.
+Rock Paper Scissors is a game written in Python that can be played with 1-2 players.
+The CPU will learn from your wins to make future games more challenging.
 <br />
 <br />
 <br />